 I think not.

-But it got me thinking, maybe some people do.
+But this has me thinking, maybe some people do.

 I asked all of you on Facebook to tell me what type of brownie you liked best: